olimstv/omdb-movie-search/README.md

 1. Year -> filters the search by a time-span.
 The range is from 1892 (looks like this is the oldest movie in the imdb website) to current year (2022).
 2. Type -> "Any", "Movies", "Series", "Episodes"

 By typing a search word and pressing enter user starts the search.
-Once all results received from the database, they appears in the list of movies on the left-hand side of the screen.\
+Once all results received from the database, they appear in the list of movies on the left-hand side of the screen.\
 After user clicking each movie, the detailed information about selected movie appears on the main section.

 ### Saving selected movies to the watchlist.